 1. Cover up

-I did see women dressed like complete skank faces, and they weren’t getting mauled or thrown into unmarked vans or anything.
-But, it’s stupid not to just cover up a little bit.
+I did see women dressed in next to nothing, and they weren’t getting mauled or thrown into unmarked vans or anything.
+But, I felt like it was prudent to cover up a little bit.

 2. Don’t be a hero.